 Remember These Points when Switching Medical Aids

-If you are thinking about changing your medical aid, you will need to re-evaluate your needs very carefully.
+If you are thinking about switching medical aids, you will need to re-evaluate your needs very carefully.
 Paying less on your monthly premium will mean than you will be getting less cover.

-There are certain questions you can ask yourself, and points to consider, before you make this decision.
+There are certain questions you can ask yourself, and points to consider, before switching medical aids.

 What exactly are you presently paying for?
 A lot of people are not aware of what they pay each month, nor for what they’re covered.
 Over time, a benefit you might once have thought important, may not be necessary anymore.